 † Terms and conditions apply.
 10% saving applies to new Bupa By You customers who take out a family policy that covers at least one adult and one child.
 This is based on the saving that you make by taking out one family policy compared to individual policies for each family member.
 We reserve the right to amend or withdraw our family rate at renewal.

 ‡ Terms and conditions apply.
 A couple pay 5% less compared to the combined single premium price.
 Savings only apply to Bupa By You core insurance.
 We reserve the right to amend or withdraw our couples rate at renewal.

 We’ll write to you at least 28 days before your renewal date, and your annual cover will automatically be renewed unless you decide to end your cover.
 Each year at renewal you can change elements of your cover if your circumstances change.

 The good news is you have the option to stay with us on a new, personal policy.
 Even better, while your cover will be different, we may continue to cover any ongoing or existing conditions if you take out your new policy within three months of your company health insurance ending.
 This depends on your new policy’s benefits and limitations.
 Just give us a call and we’ll explain how it works.

 Find out more about leaving your company scheme or call us today on 0808 271 4693^ to talk through your health insurance options.

 There are several benefits of taking out health insurance.
 In the event that you develop a condition, you can relax in the knowledge that you have quick access† to the treatment you need to help you back on the road to recovery.

-All of our policies cover eligible treatment costs in full, depending on the terms of the policy, providing you use a consultant who agrees to charge within Bupa limits (a fee-assured consultant) in a facility from your chosen hospital network.
+All of our policies cover eligible treatment costs in full, depending on the terms of the policy, providing you use a consultant whose fees we have agreed to pay in full (a fee-assured consultant) in a facility from your chosen hospital network.